KP195/Sample_Windows_Driver/README.md

 # Sample_Windows_Driver
-A simple driver showcasing programming skills regarding development of windows driver software using C/C++.
+A simple driver demonstrating the creation of an windows registry entry using C/C++.